demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 - Lastly, using the new credentials, your AWS integration will make a request to the AWS Service and return the response.

 When this flow is done, the client making the request has the permissions associated with the acquired role.

+#### Prerequisites

+* Authenticated role (either via the EC2 metadata service or via Access Key and Secret Key) requires minimum permission: _sts:AssumeRole_.
+* Authenticated role requires permission to assume the roles needed by the AWS integrations

 ### Current Capabilities of AWS Integrations